its-izhar/Music-Theory-In-Virtual-Reality/README.md

 # VR-Project-3
-This is a class project of Virtual Reality (CIS6930) class at University of Project.
+This is a group project of Virtual Reality (CIS6930) class at University of Florida!

 The team consists of 3 graduate students: